Code-Institute-Submissions/HolidaysYa/README.md

 #### Libraries

 - **[jQuery](https://jquery.com/)** This JavaScript library has been used to manipulate the DOM elements in a easier way than doing it with JavaScript.
-Mainly has been used to hide and show different sections of the website.
+Mainly it has been used to hide and show different sections of the website.
 - **[D3.js](https://d3js.org/)** JavaScript library is used to create data visualization.
 - **[DC.js](https://dc-js.github.io/dc.js/)** Is another JavaScript library that provides prebuilt chart types for D3.
 - **[Crossfilter.js](http://crossfilter.github.io/crossfilter/)** Is a JavaScript library that allows the charts to be interactive and interdependent of the same dataset.